What you can earn

 Estimated Costs and Funding

-The cost of completing the spring or summer coursework for current graduate students is $6,528 for WA state residents plus any registration, practicum, and technology fees.
-Current graduate students register for classes as in previous quarters.
-Email Michael Nielsen at
+For current UW graduate students, the estimated cost of completing the spring or summer coursework is $6,528 for Washington state residents, plus any applicable registration, practicum, and technology fees.
+Current UW TEP students register for classes just as they have in previous quarters.
+If you plan to extend your program, please contact Michael Nielsen (mnielsen@uw.edu) for guidance.

-The cost for non-matriculated students is approximately $7,062 + fees (see the Graduate and Professional Tuition Dashboard).
+For non-matriculated students, the estimated tuition is approximately $7,062 plus additional fees (see the Graduate and Professional Tuition Dashboard for details).

 Registration for In-Service Teachers

-Summer Quarter (for students/teachers who are NOT requesting tuition exemption): https://www.summer.uw.edu/registration-costs/how-to-register/non-uw-students WA State Employees who intend to apply as a first-time or returning non-matriculated (not seeking a degree) students under the tuition exemption program must complete the online non-matriculated application
+• WA State Employees who intend to apply as a first-time or returning non-matriculated (not seeking a degree) students under the tuition exemption program must complete the online non-matriculated application.
+Submit the online NM application (includes an $80 fee).
+For more information visit: https://www.summer.uw.edu/registration-costs/how-to-register/non-uw-students

 Program Faculty